Peddannat/ecommerce-microservices/README.md

 - Database username: `<DB_USERNAME>`
 - Database password: `<DB_PASSWORD>`

-Profiles and environment-specific configuration are not confirmed in the provided materials.[1]
+Profiles and environment-specific configuration are not confirmed in the provided materials.

 ## 🛠️ Installation

 ### Prerequisites

-- Java 21 or later is recommended based on the confirmed runtime, although some logs also show Java 25 in use during development.[1]
+- Java 21 or later is recommended based on the confirmed runtime, although some logs also show Java 25 in use during development.
-- Maven installed locally.[1]
+- Maven installed locally.
-- MySQL server running.[1]
+- MySQL server running.
 - Git installed.

 ### Setup steps